HuanLab/ML4MassSpec/README.md

 ### 4. Open JupyterLab and Load a Notebook (Recommended)

-After installing Anaconda:
+After following above steps:

 1. Open the **Anaconda Navigator** app from your Start menu (Windows) or Applications folder (Mac).
 2. In Anaconda Navigator, click the **Launch** button under JupyterLab.
 This will open JupyterLab in your web browser.
 3. In JupyterLab, use the file browser (on the left) to navigate to the `notebooks/` folder inside your `ML4MassSpec` project.
-4. Double-click on **ipynb** file to open the notebook and get started.
+4. Double-click on target **ipynb** file to open the notebook and get started.
 5. (Optional) Inside JupyterLab, you can open a terminal tab from the Jupyter interface if you need to run shell commands.
 * *(Optional video walkthrough)*
   [![Watch: Jupyter Notebook Tutorial for Beginners](https://img.youtube.com/vi/Ou-7G9VQugg/0.jpg)](https://www.youtube.com/watch?v=Ou-7G9VQugg) ([YouTube][4])